 Best on a Budget

-Unlike some of the other packs on our list, the Crown2 also waterproof, so you won’t need a rain cover for most conditions.
+Unlike some of the other packs on our list, the Crown3 also water repellent, so you won’t need a rain cover for most conditions.
 It also has a roll top closure to secure your gear.

 One of the main drawbacks of this pack is that the straps are a little less padded than other options we’ve included, and this can cause a bit more discomfort on long hikes or with a heavier load.
 Keep this in mind if you prefer the more premium feel of the Osprey or Deuter packs above!